mikechao/artic-mcp/README.md

   ```

   ```
-  **image encoded in base64 if available
+  **image encoded in base64 if available and includeImage is true
   ```

 ### 3. Full text search (full-text-search)